novaway/elasticsearch-client/doc/aggregation.md

 ]
 ```

-You can use plenty of other aggragation methods detailed [on the official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html).
+You can use plenty of other aggregation methods detailed [on the official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html).